portfolyoGroup/portfolYo/serverRequests.md

     set - we give id and data,(not including password and email) and the server saves this data for the id.
+    If there's no pic, put a default one.
+    (I've put it in  client/src/resources, take it wherever you want.)

 project:
     get